Tbrowwnnn/interview_scheduler/README.md

 ## Introduction

-Welcome to my interiew sheduler! interview scheduler is a single page application built with react that allows for the booking of interview appointments.
+Welcome to my interiew scheduler! interview scheduler is a single page application built with react that allows for the booking of interview appointments.

 ## Features